BOC-Group/developer-examples/README.md

-# rest-examples
-Examples on how to use and integrate with the rest API of the BOC Group products ADONIS, ADOIT and GRC.
 # Introduction
+The following chapters present coding examples how to use REST APIs of our BOC Group Products.
+The code snippets can be used as part of our products to retrieve data or to perform a query within our tools.
+Please note that this documentation does not comprise information about API endpoints.

 BOC Group products ADONIS, ADOIT and GRC provide REST capabilities to call various functionality to create, read, update and delete data.
 As such, all incoming REST calls need to be authenticated to ensure security.

-REST authentication in ADOxx can be done in two ways:
+REST authentication in ADOxx can be done in three ways:

 * Token Based authentication
 * Basic authentication
 * OAuth 2.0 Authentication

 These three authentication mechanisms are described below in more detail.
-# Basic Authentication
+## Basic Authentication
 Basic Authentication is done by sending a header with the REST request which contains the username and password of an BOC Group product user.
-## Authentication Details
+### Authentication Details
 The header's name is **Authorization**, the header's value has to have the format **Basic <encodeBase64(username:password)>.**
 Usernames that contain a colon are not supported.